wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

   - `parseDeeplink(uri: Uri): PACData?` - uri is expected to be in format `"scheme://code=$JWT"` or `scheme://operation?oid=5b753d0d-d59a-49b7-bec4-eae258566dbb&potp=12345678}`
   - `parseQRCode(code: String): PACData?` - code is to be expected in the same format as deeplink formats or as a plain JWT
   - mentioned JWT should be in format `{“typ”:”JWT”, “alg”:”none”}.{“oid”:”5b753d0d-d59a-49b7-bec4-eae258566dbb”, “potp”:”12345678”} `

+- Accepted formats:
+  - notice that totp key in JWT and in query shall be `potp`!